 The GIMP is widely used and tutorials are only a Google search away.

 Hot tip – if you’re dealing with a typical photo, the JPG format will usually be the best option.
-If it’s a graphic with not many colours, PNG will sometimes give better compression results.
+If it’s a graphic with few colours, PNG will sometimes give better compression results (and will be the default format for images with any transparent regions).
 Avoid GIFs (unless it’s an animation of course) and TIFFs.

 3. Tag ‘Em